shtyler/datagenerator/README.md

 <!-- GETTING STARTED -->
 ## Getting Started
-1. Clone this git repo and load the content (excl. `run` folder) to your S3 bucket
+1. Clone this git repo and load the `datagen` folder to your S3 bucket
-2. Update `/param_definitions/LDM.json` with your freshly created LDM (from WEB modeler)
+2. Update `/param_definitions/LDM.json` with your freshly created LDM from the WEB modeler (/admin/modeler/#/projects/{pid}).
+WARNING: LDM.json must be in ASCII encoding.
 3. Set up your output stage (OS) prefix (default is `out_generated_vw_`)
 4. (Optional) Change default OS prefix in all 3 liquid templates `{%-assign out_prefix = "out_generated_vw_" -%}`
 5. (Optional) Load custom input to the table `csv_custom_values`
-6. Deploy & Run SQL executor which will trigger `01_mock_up_data.sql`
+6. Deploy & Run SQL executor to trigger `01_run_datagen.sql`
 7. Schedule & Run ADD to upload data to WS